-Each barrel has a human touch before it leaves our factory; this is in the form of hand lapping.
+Each barrel is hand finished before it leaves our factory, this is in the form of hand lapping

 Hand lapping is essentially pouring molten lead down the barrel to get a direct negative image of the rifling.
-We then apply our specially formulated lapping paste to the lead cast, which is then moved back and forth along the barrel via a shop made lapping rod.
-This has 2 main effects on the rifling; firstly it creates a uniform dimension along the whole barrel, or if done correctly, can even put a slight taper towards the muzzle.
-This taper ensures a perfect gas tight seal around the bullet as it progresses down the barrel, this is most beneficial when using pure lead bullets.
+We then apply our specially formulated lapping paste to the lead cast, which is moves back and forth along the barrel via a shop made lapping rod.
+This has two main effects on the rifling, firstly it creates a uniform dimension along the whole barrel or if done correctly, can even put a slight taper towards the muzzle.
+This taper ensures a perfect gas tight seal around the bullet as it progresses down the barrel, and is most beneficial when using pure lead bullets.

-Secondly, hand lapping will increase the surface finish and ensure the lay of the metal is following the direction of bullet travel.
-This helps to reduce copper build up and maintain better consistency over a longer period of time.
-It is also a form of quality control, as we can instantly feel from the push and pull of a lapping rod, if there's any errors in the twist and dimension uniformity.
+Secondly, hand lapping will increase the surface finish and ensures the lay of the metal is following the direction of bullet travel.
+This helps in reducing copper build up and maintains better consistency over a longer period of time.
+It is also a form of quality control, which we can instantly feel from the push and pull of a lapping rod and if there is any errors in the twist and dimension uniformity.